Register to get access to free programming courses with interactive exercises

 <div>Want to get an item?
 Use the&nbsp;<button>Order</button>&nbsp;and leave your contact details</div>

-The last method, which may help in the example above, is to add separate spaces in the Pug markup.
-This method is similar to the use of mnemonics, only instead of them, a character is added instead.
-Pug doesn't remove whitespace characters within an element.
-If you add a thousand spaces between two words, the interpreter will carefully bring them over into the markup.
-So all you need to do is add a space after the phrase «Use the» and before the phrase «button and leave your contact details».
-While this method works, it has a few problems:
+Pug does not remove whitespace within an element.
+If you add a thousand whitespace characters between two words, the interpreter will carefully include them in the markup.
+So all you have to do is add a space afteruse the and before button and leave your contact details.

 Additional assignment